Thomas Stainsby was the third child of Thomas Stainsby & Mary Lister born at Linthorpe & christened December 16th, 1843 at West Acklam, Yorks.

 Mary Ann died Jan-March 1900 at Middlesbrough aged 54.

-John Carter (53) remarried in 1900.
-His new wife was Jane Dennis, born c1865 at Pickering, Yorks.
+John Carter (53) remarried on October 22nd, 1900 at All Saints, Middlesbrough.
+His new wife was widow Jane Dennis, born c1865 at Pickering, Yorks.
 They were living at Middlesbrough in 1901 & John’s occupation was given as a chemical labourer.
 John’s children Robert (16), an ironworks labourer & Violetta (13) were the only family remaining at home at that time.

 John’s wife Jane died in 1908 & at the time of the 1911 census John was boarding with Mary Goodwill & family at 23 Wood St, Middlesbrough.
 He was now a joiner’s labourer.